standardweb3/standard-substrate/README.md

 ### Rust

-Installation instructions can be found locally [here](./docs/rust-install.md), or by navigating to [Substrate docs](https://substrate.dev/docs/en/knowledgebase/getting-started/).
+Installation instructions can be found by navigating to [Substrate docs](https://substrate.dev/docs/en/knowledgebase/getting-started/).

 ### Docker

 If opting in to use Docker, you will need to install both Docker and Docker Compose - once integrated compose goes to GA separate installation of docker-compose will not be required.
 Up to date docs can be found here for [Docker](https://docs.docker.com/engine/install/) and for [Docker Compose](https://docs.docker.com/compose/install/).

-## Using Local Standard Protocol parachain
+## Using Local Standard Protocol

 All commands used are referenced in a [Makefile](./Makefile).